Sex abuse convictions of Australia cardinal prove polarizing | New Country 923

 Pell had been convicted in December of orally raping a 13-year-old choirboy and indecently dealing with the boy and the boy’s 13-year-old friend in the late 1990s, months after Pell became archbishop of Melbourne and initiated a compensation scheme for victims of clergy sexual abuse.
 A court order had prohibited media from reporting on the verdict until two weeks ago, when prosecutors abandoned a second trial on charges that Pell had groped two boys in a public swimming pool in the 1970s.

 Chief Judge Peter Kidd will sentence Pell on five convictions, each carrying a potential 10-year maximum sentence.
-The sentences for each conviction are likely to be served concurrently.
+Most of the sentences for each conviction are likely to be served concurrently.

 In an unusual move for an Australian court that acknowledges intense international interest in the case, the judge will allow his sentencing remarks to be broadcast on live television.